 - Reduced opportunities for “set it and forget syndrome”

-Unlike quarterly OKRs, annual OKR cycles function on a yearly basis.
+Unlike quarterly OKRs, annual OKR cycles function every year.
 This type of OKR cycle is better for bigger goals and goals that could be seen as a core, consistent part of the business.
-For instance, it’s a common practice to build annual OKR cycles around growth objectives.
+For instance, building annual OKR cycles around growth objectives is a common practice.

 The benefits of annual OKRs include: